-- Infants under the age of two may travel with an accompanying adult who is at least 16 years old depending on the airline regardless of whether the infant is a lap child or has a paid seat.
+- Infants under the age of two can travel with an accompanying passenger who is at least 16 years old, depending on the airline, regardless of whether the infant is a lap child or has a paid seat.

 - The maximum number of infants per adult passenger is two, with a maximum of one lap baby (infant without a paid seat) per adult.
-In some countries such as Canada, regulations permit only one infant per adult (16 years or older) regardless of whether the infant is a lap baby or in a paid seat.
+In some countries, such as Canada, regulations permit only one infant per paying passenger 16 years old or older, regardless of whether the infant is a lap baby or in a paid seat.
 So if you are flying outside the United States, check the rules of your destination country.

 - If an infant not occupying a paid seat turns two after travel has begun, there is a wide range of policies.
-Some airlines will provide a seat without charging an airfare and others require you to pay for a seat for the child after he has turned two.
-Some airlines might require you to pay for an entire trip if the child turns 2 during your travels, it may work out to buy tickets per direction so that you can just purchase one way (once the child is 2 years old - this tends to only work for domestic / transborder flights).
+Some airlines will provide a seat without charging airfare, while others require you to pay for a seat for the child after he has turned two.
+Some airlines might require you to pay for an entire trip if the child turns two during your travels, and it may work out to buy tickets per direction so that you only have to pay for a ticket one way; this tends to only work for domestic flights.

 - Infants are usually allowed to travel without medical approval as long as they are at least seven days old.

-Carriers including Delta, United Airlines, JetBlue Airways, Alaska Airlines, Spirit Airlines, Frontier Airlines, Allegiant Airlines and Virgin America do not offer infant fares, so those choosing to buy baby a seat will have to pay a full fare for your baby if you decide to use a car seat during flight.
+Delta, United Airlines, JetBlue Airways, Alaska Airlines, Spirit Airlines, Frontier Airlines, Allegiant Airlines, and Virgin America do not offer infant fares, so if you are flying on one of these carriers, you will have to pay a full fare for your baby if you decide to use a car seat during flight.

-International infant fares get a 90 percent discount.
-Parents must call 1-800-433-7300 to book the fares.
-Hawaiian Airlines charges full adult fares for infants flying on domestic flights and offers a special child fare for international flights.
-Call 1-800-367-5320
+Hawaiian Airlines charges full adult fares for infants flying on domestic flights and offers a special child fare for international flights; call 800-367-5320 for these tickets.

 For those taking an infant on an international flight as a lap child, airlines have different requirements.
-United charges infants traveling without a seat on international destinations are charged 10% of the adult fare.
-Lap infants on international JetBlue flights are required to pay applicable fees and taxes, and must be issued a ticket displaying the collection of the those fees and taxes.
-On Alaska Airlines, lap infants are charged approximately $17 in fees when traveling from an international location into the United States.
+Infants traveling without a seat on international destinations are charged 10 percent of the adult fare.
+Lap infants on international JetBlue flights are required to pay applicable fees and taxes and must be issued a ticket displaying the collection of those fees and taxes.
+On Alaska Airlines, lap infants are charged fees when traveling from an international location into the United States.